 How to Recover Files from PowerPoint [Unsaved/Deleted/Corrupted]

 Wondering how to recover PowerPoint files after an accidental close or crash?
-This guide shows you simple, effective methods to retrieve unsaved, lost, or deleted presentations, helping you get back your work in minutes with minimal effort.
+This guide shows you 10 simple and effective methods to retrieve unsaved, lost, or deleted presentations, helping you get back your work in minutes with minimal effort.

 User Case: How to Recover Files on PowerPoint?